Track mileage automatically

 You will need to keep records of your small business travel expenses in order to claim them as deductions at tax time.
 Sufficient records will include receipts and invoices of all eligible expenses you’ve had while away for work.
 Make sure to keep all records for 6 years from the date of claiming your tax return in case of audits from the IRS.

-Additionally, if you are claiming mileage for your personal vehicle you will need to record the mileage you’ve traveled both for business and personal purposes while away, as well as all receipts of car-related expenses, if you chose to claim actual expenses for your mileage.
+Additionally, if you are claiming mileage for your personal vehicle, you will need to record the mileage you’ve traveled both for business and personal purposes while away, as well as all receipts of car-related expenses if you choose to claim actual expenses for your mileage.
 See more about claiming mileage from the IRS as a self-employed individual or small business owner.

 We recommend using an automatic mileage tracker app such as Driversnote so you don’t spend unnecessary time manually writing down your trips.
 An automatic tracker will ensure all of your trips are logged and maximize your small business tax deduction.